 On Hari Raya Aidilfitri, Muslims in Singapore end their time of fasting with a joyous celebration of forgiveness, fellowship and food.

 Marking the end of the Islamic holy month of Ramadan is the festival of Eid, known in Singapore as Hari Raya Aidilfitri or Hari Raya Puasa.
-Ramadan is a period of sober repentance for Muslims, with approximately 30 days of dawn-to-dusk fasting.
-Adherents of the faith also devote much of the month to worship, charitable deeds and acts of compassion.
+Ramadan is a period of sober repentance for Muslims, during which adherents of the faith worship, engage in acts of compassion and fast from dawn to dusk for approximately 30 days.

 Hari Raya Light-Up